 - Develop new models of engagement for Social Movement: We want to go beyond traditional community development approaches and work outside of our usual geographic and organisational boundaries.
 We must also seek to understand and work with the desires of our workforce and communities - Leadership and culture change for social movement: We will work together to listen and respond effectively and will be willing to hear new ideas and do things differently.
-We know that new approaches are required that draw effectively on both the efficiency and scale of institutions and the dynamism and agility of movements.

-6.6 We recognise that, for the health and care system to be able to respond appropriately to emerging social movements, we need to develop our workforce to support such cultural change.
-Of greatest importance is leadership development at all levels to recognise, promote and move people to value and nurture social movements for health.
-This workforce development programme will be embedded within the wider Pennine Lancashire 'One Workforce' and organisational development programmes.
+We know that new approaches are required that draw effectively on both the efficiency and scale of institutions and the dynamism and agility of movements. - 7.5 We will publish a Community Development Framework setting out how we will work alongside our communities, later in 2018. - 7.6 We recognise that, for the health and care system to be able to respond appropriately to emerging social movements, we need to enable and empower our workforce to be able to grow and work with social movements.
+We will ensure that this is a shared ambition across organisations.

-7.0 Living Happy, Healthy and Well
+8.0 Living Happy, Healthy and Well

-7.1 Living Happy, Healthy and Well means encouraging and enabling us all to maintain healthy lifestyles, in health promoting environments that will help to prevent us from becoming unwell.
+8.1 Living Happy, Healthy and Well means encouraging and enabling us all to maintain healthy lifestyles, in health promoting environments that will help to prevent us from becoming unwell.
 Our Prevention Framework (section 2.0) sets out some of the steps we need to take to achieve this, we will also work to deliver the following:

+Early Years, Children and Young People
-7.2 Giving every child the best start in life is our highest priority and provides the biggest opportunity for future improvement of health and economic outcomes in Pennine Lancashire.
-We will improve the life chances for our children by enabling them to grow into healthy and resilient adults.

-7.3 Evidence shows that the earlier in life we invest in children, the greater the financial return - for every £1 spent on early years' education, £7 has to be spent to have the same impact in adolescence.

-7.4 To give our children the best start in life we want to:

-a) Join up health and care provision through the Healthy Child Programme to have a positive impact on a wide range of health, education and social care outcomes for children, young people and their families.
-This will be achieved by expanding programmes that are known to be cost effective and successful and community capacity building across a range of settings, such as children's centres, health centres and GP practices.

-b) Parents and carers have a key influence on a child's long term health and wellbeing.
-We will ensure they get the best support possible, through evidence-based parenting programmes, as well as through peer support and community groups.
-This support will be there from before birth through into adolescence. c) Develop health promoting education settings, through delivering activities such as:
+- 8.2 Giving every child the best start in life is our highest priority and provides the biggest opportunity for future improvement of health and economic outcomes in Pennine Lancashire.
+We will improve the life chances for our children by enabling them to grow into healthy and resilient adults. - 8.3 Evidence shows that the earlier in life we invest in children, the greater the financial return for every £1 spent on early years' education, £7 has to be spent to have the same impact in adolescence. - 8.4 To give our children the best start in life we want to: - a) Join up health and care provision through the Healthy Child Programme to have a positive impact on a wide range of health, education and social care outcomes for children, young people and their families.
+This will be achieved by expanding programmes that are known to be cost effective and successful and community capacity building across a range of settings, such as children's centres, health centres and GP practices. - b) Ensure parents and carers get the best support possible, through evidence-based parenting programmes, as well as through peer support and community groups.
+This support will be there from before birth through into adolescence.

-- Physical activity in education settings, such as "mile a day" - Emotional health, wellbeing and resilience for example 'Youth Mental Health First Aid' training - Life skills such as cooking, financial literacy, citizenship, skills for employment - Dental health, such as 'smile4health', toothbrush/paste distribution and fluoride varnish.
+- c) Develop health promoting education settings, through delivering activities such as: - Physical activity in education settings, such as "mile a day" - Emotional health, wellbeing and resilience for example 'Youth Mental Health First Aid' training - Life skills such as cooking, financial literacy, citizenship, skills for employment - Dental health, such as 'smile4health', toothbrush/paste distribution and fluoride varnish.